axiomatic-systems/skeyma/docs/api/index.rst

 Common API parameters
 ^^^^^^^^^^^^^^^^^^^^^

-:query kek: (optional).
+:kek: (optional).
 When specified, this parameter contains the 16-byte KEK used to unwrap the key value, in hexadecimal (32 hex characters)

 Optional API parameters and extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: Some implementations of the SKM API require API callers to authenticate themselves.
 This may be implemented in a number of different ways, including using a URL query parameter (like for example an API key passed in a query parameter, named ``apiKey``, ``customerAuthenticator``, or something similar).
+URL query parameters must be separated with an ``&`` character.

 Special KID syntax
 ^^^^^^^^^^^^^^^^^^